imrankhan17/imrankhan17.github.io/pages/flask.md

 Our simple API will calculate the roots of a given quadratic equation.
 It will take as input three numerical values which represent the coefficients and calculate the values (if they exist).
 We will also add in a way to store a record of these values in a database.

-The full code for this blog can be found on [GitHub](https://github.com/imrankhan17/flask-serverless).
+The full code for this blog can be found on [GitHub](https://github.com/imrankhan17/flask-serverless) and the final app [here](https://avbw48ujsh.execute-api.eu-west-2.amazonaws.com/dev).

 ### Getting started